JWalshe86/Nags-With-Notions/README.md

-I would like to be able to find information on the website easily I would like to know the menu, contact, prices, location and opening times I would like social media links to other content by the supplier
+I would like to be able to find information on the website easily I would like to know the menu, contact, prices, location and opening times I would like social media links to other content by the supplier I would like to be able to easily message the owners

 ## As a returning visitor